preeti1205/preeti1205.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 I am a second year grad student at NYU's Tandon School of Engineering.
+I am a Computer Engineering student ,currently exploring the world of Computer Science and totally falling in love with it.
+Bots are my current love interest and boy, am I moonstruck!